 Minnesota Workers' compensation Poster Required

 This poster must be posted in a conspicuous place where all employees will see it.
-This poster describes what to do if injured in the workplace as well as what workers' compensation will pay for and what insurers must do if a claim is filed and what an employee filing for workers' compensation can do and who to talk to if their claim is denied.
+It describes what to do if injured in the workplace as well as what workers' compensation will pay for and what insurers must do if a claim is filed and what an employee filing for workers' compensation can do and who to talk to if their claim is denied.

 MN All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Minnesota and Federal poster requirements by clicking here .